barumau/panlingue/eng/K-kurse.md

 ### Answers to the Exercises

-1. le no safa kamar.
+1. le no safa kamre.
 2. un kupe no kali.
 3. duli vaf no yama supe.
 4. le no tena vaf e mau. / le tena no vaf e no mau.